Finite switching near heteroclinic networks: Dynamics near a heteroclinic network

 In this section, we show that heteroclinic networks, whose Jacobian matrices at the nodes have only real eigenvalues, do not exhibit infinite switching nearby.
 This is proved for the wide class of quasi-simple heteroclinic networks.
 In the first subsection we explore the geometry of the intersection of cusps in $\R^n$ and use this in the following subsection to prove our main result on the absence of infinite switching.
-The third, and last, subsection provides some bounds for the complexity of finite switching that may occur near such networks.
+The third, and last, subsection provides some constraints for the complexity of finite switching that may occur near such heteroclinic networks, by determining an upper bound for the number of distribution nodes in any heteroclinic path that is followed by a trajectory in the vicinity of the heteroclinic network.